Nate Erskine-Smith: Recognition

 For his efforts to modernize Canada's federal animal protection laws with Bill C-246, Erskine-Smith received the Humane Legislator Award from Animal Justice.
+The bill also won support from EndCruelty, a coalition of Canadians who support stronger animal protection laws.
 In 2017, Erskine-Smith received the Fur-Bearers’ Clements award for his dedication to improving the lives of animals with Bill C-246.
-In 2019, Erskine-Smith was awarded the Toronto Vegetarian Association Lisa Grill Compassion for Animals Award for his compassion and commitment toward animals.
-He was also recognized by Humane Canada for his dedication to ending animal abuse.